mvuorre/exampleRPackage/README.md

 1. Sharing the package
     -   Upload it to GitHub so it is easily available to anyone (R user or otherwise)
-    -   Mint a DOI for citeability and longevity
+    -   Mint a DOI for citeability and longevity (todo)
-    -   Connect to Open Science Framework
+    -   Connect to Open Science Framework (todo)
 2. Document data analysis as package vignette
     -   Creates a readable .html file showing how the data is (or could be) analyzed
 3. Create a website for the data package